chjackson/msmbayes/README.md

 ## Advantages of msmbayes compared to msm

-* Informative priors can represent background information
+* Informative priors can represent background information.

 * Prior information can also help to stabilise model fitting - avoiding convergence failures.

 * Semi-Markov models, via phase-type approximations to Weibull and Gamma distributions, which are easier to use and much more robust than the "two-phase" methods in msm.

-* Automatic, efficient uncertainty quantification for any model output
+* Automatic, efficient uncertainty quantification for any model output.

 ## Limitations of msmbayes compared to msm